james-b-yu/font-tool/README.md

+# AS OF 2021, THIS TOOL IS USELESS!
+WINDOWS NOW ALLOWS YOU TO INSTALL FONTS ON A USER BASIS.
+This program thus exists as a relic of the lengths went to in order to use beloved fonts.

 # Font Tool
 ## What?
 Font Tool is a small utility to help people who operate on many workstations use their fonts in a portable way.
 This removes the necessity of having administrator privileges: the fonts are loaded into memory temporarily and are unloaded once the user logs off or closes the programme.
 No changes to the disk are made, save for a small `fonts` file which acts as a database to store locations of added fonts.